Xiushishen/Greenworks-RLM4/README.md

 ```
 ## ROS 1 Message to CAN

+Here is the developed [repo](https://bitbucket.org/greenworks-optimus/can_ros1/src/main/) for ROS 1 and CANbus interaction

 Please run the path_planning package to publish sample /cam_vel message and and run ROS_CAN communication node to convert ROS message to CAN message.